SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 <ins>Starting Skills</ins><br>
 *Death*, and roll a D4 or choose: **1.** *Destitute Aristocrat* (you have a pedigree!), **2.** *Ex-Spouse* of a (roll on the [d200 medieval career](https://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) table), **3.** *Local Gossip*, or **4.** *Religious Rites*.

 ##### _A skill is an experience stored in your psyche.
-All rolls that can be related to a skill you have become easier._
+All rolls that can be related to a skill you have become easier.
+If your dead spouse is another character, you can select one of their class' starting skills instead._

 <br>